 The chief cause of skin reddening and sunburn

-And most of us, can put our hand up to being sunburnt at some point in our lives.
+And most of us can put our hand up to being sunburnt at some point.

 Why?
-Because they literally cooks your cells from the inside out.
+Because they cook your cells from the inside out.

-It alters the molecular structure of your once healthy cells, turning them into big pink mutations, predisposing them to cancerous cells.
+It alters the molecular structure of your once healthy cells, turning them intoextensiveg pink mutations, predisposing them to cancerous cells.

 Sorry to be quite so explicit.

-But in reality this is sunburn and just like the damaging effects of UVA, to much exposure is frightening.
+But in reality, this is sunburn, and just like the damaging effects of UVA, too much exposure is frightening.

-UVB is the middle range of ultra violet light, it’s wave lengths are 200-290nm in length.
+UVB is the middle range of ultraviolet light; its wavelengths are 200-290nm long.

 When you lay in the sun and watch your skin become inflamed, what is happening is that rogue molecules referred to as free radicals are being created.